-Heather is the CEO of G(irls)20, an organization that aims to create the next generation of future female leaders through advocacy, global experiences and training, Heather has also managed complex, multi-country girls’ education and women’s health interventions across Africa, the Middle East, Asia and Latin America for Right To Play.
+Heather is the CEO of G(irls)20, an organization that aims to create the next generation of future online casino paypal book of ra through advocacy, global experiences and training, Heather has also managed complex, multi-country girls’ education and women’s health interventions across Africa, the Middle East, Asia and Latin America for Right To Play.
 Before joining Right to Play, she worked with CARE Canada, a leading humanitarian organization.
 In addition to her work in the social profit sector, Heather has a degree in political science and economics from Simon Fraser University and is finalizing a master’s degree in public administration from the University of Victoria.

 Heather has experience working with governments, the private sector and in partnership with other social profit organizations.
 She also has the unique experience of having worked in corporate relations and strategic partnerships with the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Games.